Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Methodology

 where $\mathcal{O}$ is the set of tracked points, $\Delta\hat{\mathbf{x}}_j$ is the predicted displacement, and $\lambda_{m}$ is a weighting coefficient.

-\paragraph{Progressive Training Scheme} To bridge the domain gap between video latents and the 3DGS representation, we introduce a three-stage progressive training scheme.

-\ding{202} \textbf{Static Geometry Pre-training (40K iterations).} We first establish a strong geometric prior by training LDRM on static scenes (e.g., TartanAir, RealEstate10K) at a low resolution (256 $\times$ 256), using only photometric and geometric losses.
+\paragraph{Progressive Training Scheme} \ding{202} \textbf{Static Geometry Pre-training (40K iterations).} We first establish a strong geometric prior by training LDRM on static scenes (e.g., TartanAir, RealEstate10K) at a low resolution (256 $\times$ 256), using only photometric and geometric losses.
 During this stage, the deformation module (an 8-layer DPT head) is frozen.

 \ding{203} \textbf{High-Resolution Refinement (40K iterations).} With the deformation module still frozen, we enhance reconstruction fidelity by training on static scenes under a high resolution (512 $\times$ 512).